 A double-barreled question, also known as a compound question or a double-direct question, is a question that touches upon two different issues, but only allows for a single answer.
 Essentially, a double-barreled question makes the mistake of combining what should be two questions into one.

-Double-barreled survey question examples
+Double-barreled question examples in surveys

 The following are examples of double-barreled questions: